Surgery for ovarian cancer

-These procedures may be done one of two ways: During a laparotomy, an incision is made to open up the abdomen.
+These procedures may be done in one of two ways: During a laparotomy, an incision is made to open up the abdomen.
 During a laparascopy, small incisions are made in the abdomen.
 Your ovarian cancer surgical oncology team will discuss the best approach for you, which may include any of the following:

-- Unilateral salpingo-oophorectomy: Surgical removal of one ovary and one fallopian tube.
+- Unilateral salpingo-oophorectomy: Surgical removal of one ovary and one fallopian tube

-- Bilateral salpingo-oophorectomy: Surgical removal of both ovaries and both fallopian tubes.
+- Bilateral salpingo-oophorectomy: Surgical removal of both ovaries and both fallopian tubes

-- Total hysterectomy: Surgical removal of the uterus, including the cervix.
+- Total hysterectomy: Surgical removal of the uterus, including the cervix

-- Omentectomy: Surgical removal of part or all of the omentum, a fold of fatty tissue inside the abdomen.
+- Omentectomy: Surgical removal of part or all of the omentum, a fold of fatty tissue inside the abdomen

-- Bowel resection: Surgical removal of part of the small or large intestine.
+- Bowel resection: Surgical removal of part of the small or large intestine

-- Lymph node biopsy: Surgical removal of part or all of one or more lymph nodes in the abdomen.
+- Lymph node dissection: Surgical removal of multiple lymph nodes in the abdominal cavity

 Ovarian cancer surgery may be followed by chemotherapy.
 Often the chemotherapy will be administered directly into the abdominal cavity, known as intraperitoneal chemotherapy.
 If you are a candidate for this type of chemotherapy, your oncologist will put a thin tube in the abdomen during surgery.
 Once it heals, chemotherapy treatment will begin.